phenomnomnominal/betterer/website/docs/test-definition-file.md

 </Tabs>

 :::info
-You can also define your tests in other files and then re-export them from the test definition file!
+You can define your tests in other files and then import them into your test definition file and re-export!
 If you write a test that would be useful for others, please publish it as a package!
 :::